 This Operator's Guide is for both the SM5 (manual transmission) and the SE5 (semi-automatic transmission) Spyder roadster models.
-All text applies to both except for those items specified as "SM5 Model" or "SE5 Model".
+All text applies to both except for those items specified as "SM5 model" or "SE5 model".

-Keep this Operator's Guide in the front storage compartment so that you can refer to it for things such as maintenance, road side repairs and instructing others.
+Keep this Operator's Guide in the front storage compartment so that you can refer to it for things such as maintenance, troubleshooting and instructing others.

-If you want to view and/or print an extra copy of your Operator's Guide, simply visit the following website:www.operatorsguide.brp.com.
+If you want to view and/or print an extra copy of your Operator's Guide, simply visit the following website www.operatorsguide.brp.com.